Joker: Complete DC Comics and Batman Easter Eggs Reference Guide

 The Joker movie pays tribute to Batman and DC Comics history in subtle ways.
 Here's all the easter eggs we found...

 This article contains nothing but Joker spoilers.
-You can read a spoiler free review right here if you haven’t seen the movie yet.
+You can read a spoiler free review right here.

 Joker may be unlike other comic book movies, but that doesn’t mean it isn’t possibly packed with comic book references!
 Yes, while Joker pays plenty of homage to iconic pieces of 1970s cinema like Taxi Driver, Network, and The King of Comedy, and may not be as open with its DC Comics roots as most superhero movies are, if you know where to look, there’s still plenty of Gotham City and Batman lore to be found.